AmarachiOE/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 **Exercise 1:**

-a) *O(c)* - This algorithm is ultimately running 1 loop with an equation.
+a) *O(n)* - This algorithm is ultimately running 1 loop with an equation.
 A single loop has a time complexity of O(n) or linear time, which takes dominance over the equation time complexity of O(c) or constant time.

 b) *O(n^3)* - This algorithm contains a nested for loop of 4 levels.
 Each loop should have a time complexity of O(n), resulting in total time complexity of O(n^4).
 However, the last loop will actually run a constant number of times (10 times), resulting in its time complexity of O(c).
 Therefore, the time complexity of this algorithm is O(n^3)